FAQs

 If your family is offered a specific start date but you would like your child to begin attending Hoya Kids later than that date, please request this from the Assistant Director or Director.
 If permission is granted, your family will be financially responsible for the space beginning on the date you were offered.
 For example, if your family is offered a start date of September 5 but you would like to delay your child’s actual start until September 26, your family will begin paying for the space as of September 5.

-Yes.
-However, if you are medical faculty you will be given University priority only if you are a benefits-eligible employee paid by the University (and not paid by Medstar).
+If you are medical faculty you will be given University priority only if you are a benefits-eligible employee paid by the University (and not paid by Medstar).
 If you are an employee who is paid by Medstar, your child is extended a secondary priority after children of Georgetown University students, staff and faculty.

 Hoya Kids eligibility will be verified through Human Resources or the Provost’s office after an offer of enrollment is made and prior to the enrollment date.